cdsittampalam/documentation/docs/Invite Trusted Parties.md

 5. Click Close.
 6. Check the Trusted Network screen for details of the new invite see ([Manage the Invite List](#manage-invite-list))

-4. Click **Confirm.**  The screen shows that the request was sent.
-5. Click Close.
-6. Check the Trusted Network screen for details of the new invite see ([Manage the Invite List](#manage-invite-list)).

 Send from Contacts
 -----------------